 Recipe: Take one discarded diesel pump.
 Add four parts of thrown-away tractor, two parts of a jeep that died in the last world war and mix with liberal helpings of planks from a bullock cart.
 Bamboo poles, some string and a large canvas cloth add a special flavour.
 Then plonk on the wheels.
 Never mind if they’re of slightly different sizes, any four should do nicely.
 Other accessories, available freely, can be picked up at will.
 Now jugaad or fit or stick the whole thing into shape.
 Any shape.

 You’re ready to run.
 In Bhind-Morena (Madhya Pradesh).
 In Bundelkhand.
 In parts of Rajasthan, too, but not Haryana.

 All this annoys officialdom greatly.
 In Haryana, it’s said to have been banned under pressure from the automobile lobby which sees the humble jugaad as a threat.
-There are entirely unsubstantiated stories of how dangerous the thing is on the roads – when it is probably the slowest moving ‘automobile’ on the roads.
+There are entirely unsubstantiated stories of how dangerous the thing is on the roads, when it is probably the slowest moving ‘automobile’.
 Elsewhere, it is not recognised as a motor vehicle.

 The jugaad owners retaliate by refusing to pay auto taxes. (“They say it’s not a vehicle, don’t they?”)
 But the police are hitting back, too.
 A jugaad owner whose machine even touches a pedestrian won’t be hauled in for negligent driving.
 The charge is attempted murder.
 “How can they have an accident?” smirk the cops.
 “They’re not vehicles, remember?”